 Duties of a Commercial Electrician

 You may require that a commercial electrician meet your electricity and power requirements in your office, business or in a franchise.
-You will need a commercial electrician if the work you need requires installation, repairs or installation of cables.
+You will need a commercial electrician if the work you need requires solar installation, repairs or installation of cables.

 Daily, commercial buildings are built, operated, tested and restored which require commercial electricians for their electrical needs.
 These are not residential buildings so typically they are bigger than those in which residential electricians operate.
 A large apartment complex that can be regarded as a commercial residence instead of residential.